On-Page SEO for Your Roofing Website

 Search engine optimization isn’t just about the content and linking.
 Other parts of your website and page headings can inform Google and other search engines about relevant keywords and how important each keyword is to your roofing business.

-Factors like alt tags, linking structure, sitemapping, and schema all contribute to how you score each keyword’s importance on each page.
+Google hundreds of ranking factors factors, like alt tags, linking structure, sitemapping, and schema all contribute to how you score each keyword’s importance on each page.

 For example, if you tell Google “roofer in Memphis, TN” is the primary keyword for your home page, but Google also finds “roof repair,” “roof replacement,” and “insurance claims assistance” on your home page, it could reduce the ranking for “roofer in Memphis, TN.”

 You can emphasize the importance of your main keyword in other places on a page that aren’t immediately visible to human visitors, but will make a big difference with digital search engine crawlers.